Our Assessment Process:

 A feedback session with school personnel to help them understand your child’s profile and how best to support him/her in class/school.

-A report will be emailed to you three weeks after the feedback session.
+A report will be emailed to you about 2-3 working days after the feedback session.
 Rest assured that the assessment findings will be kept confidential.